survivejs/webpack-book/manuscript/packages/02_authoring.md

 Note that in the example above, I’ve set up `version`-related hooks to make sure a version will contain a fresh version of a distribution build.
 I also run tests as it is better to catch potential issues early on.

 T> Consider using [semantic-release](https://www.npmjs.com/package/semantic-release) if you prefer a more structured approach.
-It can take some pain out of the release process while automating a part of it.
+It can take pain out of the release process while automating a part of it.
 For instance, it can detect possible breaking changes and generate change logs.

 T> [dont-break](https://www.npmjs.com/package/dont-break) allows you to run the unit tests of dependent projects against your current code to see if it breaks anything.
-Sometimes it’s easy to overlook some use case that might not be a part of the public API even and break a dependency. *dont-break* helps with that particular problem.
+Sometimes it’s easy to overlook a use case that might not be a part of the public API even and break a dependency. *dont-break* helps with that particular problem.

 ### Respect the SemVer